Tsai Ing-wen: 2020

+Tsai won a landslide victory with a record of 8.17 million votes, representing 57.1% of the popular vote, the highest vote share won by a DPP candidate in presidential elections.
+She was sworn in for her second term on May 20, 2020.

+Presidency (2016–2024)

 In the inauguration speech for her first term, Tsai stated policy goals such as pension reform, long-term care for the elderly, transitional justice, and judicial reform.
 She outlined an economic policy of diversification via the New Southbound Policy as well as prioritization of innovative industries.
 In terms of cross-strait policy, she acknowledged the 1992 Consensus without agreeing to it and called for continued cross-strait dialogue.

 In her second inauguration speech, Tsai outlined her major goals in her second term, including instituting a lay judge system, lowering the voting age from 20 to 18, and establishing a human rights commission under the Control Yuan.
 She also outlined her economic policy, which included transitioning from manufacturing to high-tech industries, with a focus on existing semiconductor and information and communications technology industries, cybersecurity, biotechnology and healthcare, domestic production of military equipment, green energy and strategically-critical industries.
 She proposed goals for defense reform, including a focus on asymmetric warfare, maintenance of a military reserve force, and reform in management to reflect a democratic society.
 On cross-strait issues, she explicitly rejected the one country, two systems model proposed by Beijing and expressed a desire for both sides to coexist peacefully.

 Defense policy and indigenous programs

-Under the Tsai administration, military spending has risen in Taiwan relative to GDP.
-The defense budget was set to $327 billion NTD in 2018 and $346 billion in 2019.
-The defense budget in 2020 was set to $411 billion NTD, estimated to be 2.3% of GDP, representing an 8.3% increase in total spending over the previous year and a 0.2% increase in percentage of GDP.
-In 2021 it was set to $453 billion NTD, estimated to be 2.4% of GDP, and a 4.4% increase over the previous year.
+During President Tsai's second term, Taiwan increased its military spending as a share of GDP, rising from 2% in 2017–2019 to 2.5% by 2023, with annual defense expenditures reaching NT$600 billion in 2024.